debonet/MDArray/README.md

 _**value**_
-value is an `MDArray`, `Array`, or value.
+> value is an `MDArray`, `Array`, or value.
+>

-if value is an MDArray of same dimensionality of the calling MDArray, then operation is applied to the element
+> if value is an MDArray of same dimensionality of the calling MDArray, then operation is applied to the element
+>

-if value is an MDArray of smaller dimensionality, the higher dimensionalities are ignored, resulting in repeated use of each element
+> if value is an MDArray of smaller dimensionality, the higher dimensionalities are ignored, resulting in repeated use of each element
+>

-if value is an Array, it is treated identially to an `MDArray.dimension=1`,  resulting in repeated use of each element along the final dimensio.
+> if value is an Array, it is treated identially to an `MDArray.dimension=1`,  resulting in repeated use of each element along the final dimension.

-otherwise value is used in the per-element operation directly.
+> otherwise value is used in the per-element operation directly.

 _**returns**_
-Returns an MDArray containing the element-by-element result of the operation.
+> Returns an MDArray containing the element-by-element result of the operation.
-For each of the above operations, the size of the result is determined by the MDArray argument with the highest dimension.
+> For each of the above operations, the size of the result is determined by the MDArray argument with the highest dimension.

 e.g.